Low ink warnings / No printing allowed

 If you still have an error condition which prohibits printing, then the ink cartridge may have internal electrical damage (micro-electronics failure); such a failure is unrelated to the ink cartridge refilling process and naturally occurs with time, use and age of ink cartridge.
 Typically, when the cartridge fails the problem is ‘masked’ by the ink out/empty condition so it can be difficult to distinguish between the two.

-NOTE 1: A compatible or clone ink cartridge can be problematic when installed into the printer following refilling.
-Compatible cartridges are typically purchased on-line or at select retailers (i.e sold under a different label than the regular Canon ink cartridge packaging) and is essentially a “knockoff cartridge” of the Canon original/genuine ink cartridge.
-For the best refilling experience, only use Canon original/genuine ink tanks.
+NOTE 3: A compatible ink cartridge can be problematic when installed into the printer following refilling.
+Compatible cartridges are typically purchased on-line or at select retailers (i.e sold under a different label than the regular Canon cartridge packaging) and is essentially a “knock-off cartridge” of the Canon original/genuine ink cartridge.
+For the best refilling experience, only use Canon original/genuine or remanufactured Canon ink cartridges.

 Canon 245-246 Printer Reset and Error Recovery Procedures (select your printer model below):